terra-campaigns/arrival/campaign/factions/_fronts.md

 | 30%      | 17                       |
 | 50%      | 19                       |
 | 100%     | 20                       |

+## Fronts

+Acrisae and Turnskull: 7 fronts in total, 3 each plus the deflagration of full war.

 **Acrisae fronts**
 - [ ] Supraxae are now flying everywhere to maintain reconnaissance